mayerrobert/jmurmel/lambda/README.md

 # JMurmel

+> *These are your father's parentheses*
+> *Elegant weapons*
+> *for a more... civilized age.*

-**A lightweight Lisp-1-to-1.5-ish-with-a-side-of-Scheme Interpreter written in Java8+ that can be used standalone as well as embedded.**
+**JMurmel is a lightweight Lisp-1-to-1.5-ish-with-a-side-of-Scheme Interpreter written in Java8+ that can be used standalone as well as embedded.**

-Currently weighing in at 41kB (size of compiled .jar file), or one single Java source file.
+Currently weighing in at ~50kB (size of compiled .jar file), or one single Java source file.

 Fast and powerful Open Source Lisp interpreters and compilers are a dime a dozen,